Mitchell W. Stout: Medal of Honor citation

 Sergeant Stout's official Medal of Honor citation reads:

 Sgt.
 Stout distinguished himself during an attack by a North Vietnamese Army Sapper company on his unit's firing position at Khe Gio Bridge.
 Sgt.
 Stout was in a bunker with members of a searchlight crew when the position came under heavy enemy mortar fire and ground attack.
 When the intensity of the mortar attack subsided, an enemy grenade was thrown into the bunker.
 Displaying great courage, Sgt.
 Stout ran to the grenade, picked it up, and started out of the bunker.
 As he reached the door, the grenade exploded.
 By holding the grenade close to his body and shielding its blast, he protected his fellow soldiers in the bunker from further injury or death.
 Sgt.
 Stout's conspicuous gallantry and intrepidity in action, at the cost of his own life, are in keeping with the highest traditions of the military service and reflect great credit upon him, his unit and the U.S. Army.

 Other

-The 1st Battalion, 44th Air Defense Artillery Battalion Headquarters in Fort Cavazos, Tx. is named in his honor.
+The 1st Battalion, 44th Air Defense Artillery Battalion Headquarters at Fort Hood is named in his honor.

 The gym on main post Fort Bliss is also named in his honor.

 SGT Stout is the only US Army Air Defense Artillerymen to earn the Medal of Honor.

+The bridges on Interstate 75 across the Tennessee River near Lenoir City are named the "Mitchell W. Stout Medal of Honor Memorial Bridge".

 In 2024, the M-SHORAD air defense vehicle based on the Stryker platform was officially named after Stout.